joe81tx/diffsnap/README.md

 - `recursive`: `yes` or `no`.
 If `yes` and the same `prefix` is used for a configured child the parent takes precedence.
 If recursive, written bytes = total of parent + children.
 - `min_bytes`: minimum written bytes needed before snapshotting.
 1000000 is a good starting point to avoid metadata changes creating unwanted snapshots.
 Using 1 instead captures any change.

-Blank lines and lines beginning with `#` are ignored.
+Blank lines and lines where the first character is `#` are ignored.

 Example config: